-Sexual Assault I: Rape, forcible sodomy, forcible sexual penetration of another person's anal or genital opening with any object.
-These acts must be committed either by force, threat, intimidation, or through the use of the victim's mental or physical incapacitation, of which the accused is aware, or reasonably should have been aware.

-Sexual Assault II: Touching an unwilling person's intimate parts (defined as genitalia, groin, breast, or buttocks, or clothing covering them) or forcing an unwilling person to touch another's intimate parts.
-These acts must be committed either by force, threat, intimidation, or through the victim's mental or physical incapacitation, of which the accused is aware, or reasonably should have been aware.
+- 1) Sexual Assault I: Rape, forcible sodomy, forcible sexual penetration of another person's anal or genital opening with any object.
+These acts must be committed either by force, threat, intimidation, or through the use of the victim's mental or physical incapacitation, of which the accused is aware, or reasonably should have been aware. - 2) Sexual Assault II: Touching an unwilling person's intimate parts (defined as genitalia, groin, breast, or buttocks, or clothing covering them) or forcing an unwilling person to touch another's intimate parts.
+These acts must be committed either by force, threat, intimidation, or through the victim's mental or physical incapacitation, of which the accused is aware, or reasonably should have been aware - 3) Domestic Violence includes asserted violent misdemeanor and felony offenses committed by the victim's current or former spouse, current or former cohabitant, person similarly situated under domestic or family violence law, or anyone else protected under domestic or family violence law.